Pratik-S-Rathod/Resume-Categorization/README.md

 This application uses Machine Learning to automatically categorize resumes based on their content.
 It accepts PDF and DOCX files, processes them using a pre-trained model, and classifies them into predefined categories such as "Data Science", "Java Developer", "HR", and many others.
 Additionally, users can filter and download categorized resumes in CSV format.

-Features
+<h4>Features</h4>
-File Upload: Upload multiple PDF and DOCX files.
+File Upload: Upload multiple PDF and DOCX files.<br>
-Resume Categorization: Automatically categorize resumes into different job categories based on content using a pre-trained model.
+Resume Categorization: Automatically categorize resumes into different job categories based on content using a pre-trained model.<br>
-Category Distribution: Visualize resume distribution by category using bar charts.
+Category Distribution: Visualize resume distribution by category using bar charts.<br>
-Word Cloud: Generate a word cloud for all the resumes to visualize commonly used words.
+Word Cloud: Generate a word cloud for all the resumes to visualize commonly used words.<br>
-Filter by Category: Filter the results by selecting a specific category from a dropdown.
+Filter by Category: Filter the results by selecting a specific category from a dropdown.<br>
-CSV Download: Download categorized results in CSV format for further analysis.
+CSV Download: Download categorized results in CSV format for further analysis.<br>

-Technologies Used
+<h4>Technologies Used</h4>
-Python: The primary programming language.
+Python: The primary programming language.<br>
-Streamlit: For the user interface and app framework.
+Streamlit: For the user interface and app framework.<br>
-Scikit-learn: For machine learning model and vectorization (TF-IDF).
+Scikit-learn: For machine learning model and vectorization (TF-IDF).<br>
-Matplotlib/Seaborn: For visualizations like bar charts.
+Matplotlib/Seaborn: For visualizations like bar charts.<br>
-WordCloud: To generate word clouds for the uploaded resumes.
+WordCloud: To generate word clouds for the uploaded resumes.<br>
-Pandas: For data handling and manipulation.
+Pandas: For data handling and manipulation.<br>
-PyPDF2: For reading PDF files.
+PyPDF2: For reading PDF files.<br>
-python-docx: For reading DOCX files.
+python-docx: For reading DOCX files.<br>

 <h2>To run this project use the fillowing steps:</h2>